Harlequin IchthyosisSymptoms, Doctors, Treatments, Advances & More

 This condition is inherited in an autosomal recessive pattern, which means both copies of the gene in each cell have variants.
 The parents of an individual with an autosomal recessive condition each carry one copy of the altered gene, but they typically do not show signs and symptoms of the condition.

-Dedee Murrell practices in Kensington, Australia.
+Dedee Murrell practices practicing medicine in Kensington, Australia.
 Murrell is rated as an Elite expert by MediFind in the treatment of Harlequin Ichthyosis.
-Their top areas of expertise are Epidermolysis Bullosa, Pemphigus, Pemphigus Vulgaris, and Pemphigus Foliaceus.
+They are also highly rated in 42 other conditions, according to our data.
+Their clinical expertise encompasses Epidermolysis Bullosa, Pemphigus, Pemphigus Vulgaris, and Pemphigus Foliaceus.

-Denny Cottle practices in Clayton, Australia.
+Denny Cottle practices practicing medicine in Clayton, Australia.
 Mr. Cottle is rated as an Elite expert by MediFind in the treatment of Harlequin Ichthyosis.
-His top areas of expertise are Harlequin Ichthyosis, Lamellar Ichthyosis, Nonbullous Congenital Ichthyosiform Erythroderma, and Fetal Retinoid Syndrome.
+He is also highly rated in 4 other conditions, according to our data.
+His clinical expertise encompasses Harlequin Ichthyosis, Lamellar Ichthyosis, Nonbullous Congenital Ichthyosiform Erythroderma, and Fetal Retinoid Syndrome.

-Keith Choate is a Dermatologist in New Haven, Connecticut.
+Keith Choate is a Dermatologist practicing medicine in New Haven, Connecticut.
 Dr. Choate is rated as a Distinguished provider by MediFind in the treatment of Harlequin Ichthyosis.
-His top areas of expertise are Nonbullous Congenital Ichthyosiform Erythroderma, Darier Disease, Congenital Hemidysplasia with Ichthyosiform Erythroderma and Limbs Defects, and Lamellar Ichthyosis.
+He is also highly rated in 30 other conditions, according to our data.
+His clinical expertise encompasses Nonbullous Congenital Ichthyosiform Erythroderma, Darier Disease, Epidermolytic Hyperkeratosis, and Congenital Hemidysplasia with Ichthyosiform Erythroderma and Limbs Defects.

 Published Date: January 07, 2022